cleanlab/cleanlab/README.md

 ## Documentation by Example - Quick Tutorials

-Many of these methods have default parameters that won't cover here.
+Many of these methods have default parameters that won't be covered here.
 Check out the method docstrings for full documentation.

 ### Multiclass learning with noisy labels (in **3** lines of code):
 **rankpruning** is a fast, general, robust algorithm for multiclass learning with noisy labels.
 It adds minimal overhead, needing only *O(nm<sup>2</sup>)* time for n training examples and m classes, works with any classifier, and is easy to use.